inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

     - ~~coarse_fragment_vol: assumption constant over time; from "pfh" ("horizon_coarse_weight", "code_horizon_coarse_vol");~~ machine learning?
     - ~~effective_soil_depth: assumption constant over time; from maximum "layer_limit_inferior" + machine learning?
 Or assumption: always deeper than 100 cm if we know it is deeper than 80 cm?
 This was manually harmonised by Nathalie (data form "./data/additional_data/SO_PRF_ADDS.csv")~~
     - ~~"pfh" survey forms gap filling for C stocks: add bulk densities forest floor from "som" after linking forest floor layers across "pfh" and "som" (same survey, i.e. maximum difference in survey years of 3 years)~~
+* ~~Gap-filling from external data sources and internal gap-filling using assumptions:~~
+  + ~~Folder AFSCDB.LII.2.2: also check whether there are any plot surveys that do not appear in so_som at all.
+Use the original data forms (with different repetitions etc), not the aggregated version.~~
+  + ~~Anything to gap-fill for LI? (e.g. folders BIOSOIL.LI, FSCDB.LI.1?)
+FSCDB.LI.1: check whether any “OPT” data are currently missing.
+Oldest survey from Italy seems to be missing, Latvia and Austria probably incomplete too?~~
+  + ~~FSCDB.LI: add profiles to pfh and prf that are lacking (check if this is actually the case: there may be an issue with different former German code plots with the same plot_id that now look like the same plot (same partner_code))~~
+  + ~~Add column with data source for different variables~~
 * ~~Check whether vertical shifting of layer limits is needed, e.g. negative for forest floor layers (e.g. Estonia, where top of forest floor was designated as the 0-cm line).
 Rule for organic H layers:~~
   + ~~if code_layer is H and no layer limits, the layer should be in the forest floor.
 Change layer_type to forest_floor.~~
   + ~~if organic H layers are < 40 cm thick in total (and below any forest floor or above any mineral soil), this layer(s) should be considered as the forest floor.
 Change layer_type to forest_floor.~~